-- 1.14 Given the gap between Irish and European averages in numbers of households living in apartments and the importance of addressing the challenges of meeting the housing needs of a growing population in our key cities and towns and by building inwards and upwards rather than outwards, apartments need to become more and more the norm for urban housing solutions.
-This need will continue because of on-going population growth, particularly in Ireland's cities, a long-term move towards smaller average household size, an ageing and more diverse population, with greater labour mobility, and a higher proportion of households in the rented sector.
-Between 2011 and 2016, the rate of formation of households in apartments was more than four times that of all other types of housing combined.2

-- 1.15 On the other hand, the economics of residential multi-unit and apartment construction remain challenging.
+- 1.14 On the other hand, the economics of residential multi-unit and apartment construction remain challenging.
 The planning process, along with other sources of regulation and related input cost, must play its full part in ensuring that, while appropriate standards of accommodation are set from a long-term planning and sustainable development perspective, such standards are compatible with securing housing supply in our major urban areas that is economically viable to develop bearing in mind average household incomes and what is affordable in terms of rents and/or mortgages.

-- 1.16 These Guidelines have been prepared, taking account of up-to-date evidence of projected future housing demand, the overall policy context of Rebuilding Ireland and the National Planning Framework, as well as circumstances prevailing in the housing market.
+- 1.15 These Guidelines have been prepared, taking account of up-to-date evidence of projected future housing demand, the overall policy context of Rebuilding Ireland and the National Planning Framework, as well as circumstances prevailing in the housing market.

-- 1.17 Apartment design parameters addressed in these guidelines include:
+- 1.16 Apartment design parameters addressed in these guidelines include:

 - General locational consideration;

 - Apartment mix within apartment schemes;

 - Internal space standards for different types of apartments;

 - Dual aspect ratios;

 - Floor to ceiling height;

 - Apartments to stair/lift core ratios;

 - Storage spaces;

 - Amenity spaces including balconies/patios;

 - Car parking; and

 - Room dimensions for certain rooms.

-- 1.18 The focus of this Guidance is on the locational and planning specific aspects to apartment developments generally.
+- 1.17 The focus of this Guidance is on the locational and planning specific aspects to apartment developments generally.
 In addition, the Building Regulations set performance requirements for our built environment, including apartments.
+Technical Guidance Documents (TGDs) provide guidance on how to meet these requirements.
+Where necessary in this Document, reference is made to relevant aspects of the Building Regulations.
+The Building Regulations and associated TGDs can be downloaded from the Department's website (www.housing.gov.ie).

+- 1.18 Quality outcomes from a broader planning and community perspective are another key objective in relation to housing.
+Complementary policy advice published by the Department, which should be considered along with these guidelines in assisting planning authorities, designers and communities within the overall planning process, includes: